redbrick/static-site/source/_posts/2017-week-31-announce.md

 	- Helpdesk: Sahil Mehra (pr0n)
 	- Helpdesk: Michal Durinik (mikello)

-On behalf of the new committee we would also like to thank the 2016-2017 committee for their hard work, as well as giving us suggestions and ideas they didn't have time to execute.
-Best of luck!
+We would also like to thank the 2016-2017 committee for their hard work, as well as giving us suggestions and ideas they didn't have time to execute.

 ## Good Luck in the exams